-Getting To The Jewel At Changi Airport
+Getting To The Jewel, Changi Airport

-Though located inside the Changi Airport, Jewel Changi is technically outside out it.
+Though located inside the Changi airport, Jewel is technically outside out it.
 Meaning, if you are just transiting through Changi airport you will have to clear the immigration to be actually able to access the Jewel.
 While that would normally be a hassle at most airports, at Changi, crossing the immigration is a swift process that takes no more than a few minutes.
 This means that those who are already in Singapore can also visit the Jewel without having to actually go into the airport.
 Just catch an MRT and get off at Changi MRT station.

-The main entrance to Changi is from Terminal, with special bridges from Terminal 2 and 3.
+The main entrance to Jewel Changi airport is from Terminal, with special bridges from Terminal 2 and 3.
 One can also take the sky train between Terminal 2 and 3 for quick access to the Jewel.

-Looking For A Place To Stay At Changi Airport?
+Where To Stay At Jewel Changi Airport?

 During my recent trip to Laos, I had a one-night layover in Changi where I was booked a room in the Jewel at YotelAir.
 So, if you’re having a long layover and don’t want to spend it at the airport (though one can easily spend a day at Changi and not get bored) I recommend you stay at YotelAir.
 They also rent short term rooms, so you could have a wander around and rest between long connections.